Cinosarge/Cinosarge/README.md

 - I'm a computer science grad student in search for inspiration
 - Running enthusiast
 + I'm picky and dislike most vegetables while love a few ones
-+ I’m currently learning how to take it easy and be a Dude - also learnin Kotlin for Android
++ I’m currently learning how to take it easy and be a Dude

 ## Contributions
 - You may want to know how a J2EE web app works or get inspiration for your Uni Web Project: here you are with [mariahandmade](https://github.com/Cinosarge/mariahandmade) project.